Jumping into the new:

 4) There’s nothing to prevent two fighters from launching truly simultaneous attacks.

 Looking at those in reverse order: Any AP model makes some provision for item 4, if desired: all that’s required is that when APs dictate simultaneous actions, you let them occur simultaneously rather than using some method to “break the tie”.
 Whether the rules allow for that depends on whether the author writes it in.
 Simple enough, so let’s move on.

 Item 3 is the meat of the issue.
 The Version 2 AP system up above works well here (everyone has the same number of APs; the AP cost of an action varies by character and/or by the action).
 The Version 1 AP system (the AP cost of an action is the same for everyone, but characters vary in how many APs they have), meanwhile, isn’t a good choice, as it blurs any consideration of how long an action takes.

 Item 2 in the real-life model is easy enough for any system to handle, where “long actions” such as loading a bow are concerned.
 But as a component of a “normal” melee attack, “setup” goes hand in hand with Item 3; its implementation is just a question of whether the system wants to consider attack setup and delivery separately, or combine them into one simpler action.
 Either way can work fine.
 There’s not much more to say here.

 That leaves item 1, dropping the use of turns or rounds.
 The Version 1 AP system is no good for that; it explicitly requires the round/turn “barrier” as the point at which everyone’s APs refresh.
-Version 2 is a better starting point: it doesn’t require rounds (though doesn’t forbid them as a bookkeeping measure), and explicitly connects APs to actual time.
+Version 2 is a better starting point: it doesn’t require rounds (nor does it forbid them as a bookkeeping measure), and explicitly connects APs to actual time.